lethang7794/aws-sa-associate-saac03/0000-notes/1300-RELATIONAL_DATABASE_SERVICE_RDS.md

 > - near 0 RPO.
 > - very low RTO 👈 RRs can be promoted quickly.

-> Can Read Replicas solve data corruption?
+> Can Read-Replicas solve data corruption?
 >
 > No. Data corruption will be replicated to RRs.